Blog

 The 5 Biggest Challenges Facing In-House Contact Centers.
 Is Outsourcing the Answer?

-by Amy Bennet in Amy Bennet, Contact Center Outsourcing, Customer Service Outsourcing
+by Blue Ocean in Amy Bennet, Contact Center Outsourcing, Customer Service Outsourcing

 For many organizations, in-house customer care feels like the right choice.
 It keeps you close to your customers and ready to serve them with your comprehensive knowledge of your products or services.
 But doing it all in-house also comes with its pain points, and, if customer care is looked at internally as just a necessary service function for your true core competency/offering, it is possible you’re selling your customers short, when it comes to service.
 We explore the five biggest challenges of in-house contact centers below.